Lost Girls & Love Hotels: Production

 In December 2009, it was announced that Kate Bosworth would produce and star in Lost Girls and Love Hotels, based on the 2006 novel by Catherine Hanrahan.
 Jean-Marc Vallee was tapped to direct and Nadia Conners wrote the adapted screenplay.
 However, the film never made it to production.

-In October 2017, it was announced that Alexandra Daddario would star in a newly produced adaptation under the title I Am Not a Bird, which would later revert to its original title.
+In October 2017, it was announced that Alexandra Daddario would star in a newly produced adaptation under the title I Am Not a Bird.
+The film later reverted to the original title.
 Hanrahan was hired to adapt her own novel and William Olsson was hired to direct.
 The rest of the cast, including Carice van Houten and Takehiro Hira, was announced in November 2017.

 Principal photography took place from October to December 2017 in Tokyo and Kyoto, Japan.

 Release

-On July 8, 2020, it was announced that the film would be released on September 4, 2020, under Astrakan Releasing, the newly created distribution arm of Astrakan Films AB, the production company run by director William Olsson and producer Lauren Mann.
-The first teaser trailer for the film was also released in conjunction with the announcement of the film's release date.
-The official trailer was released on August 13, 2020, with a new release date set on September 18.
-On October 5, 2020, the film was picked up international rights by Signature Entertainment in 2021.
+It was announced in July 2020 that Lost Girls & Love Hotels would be released in select theaters and on video on demand in the United States on September 4, 2020, under Astrakan Releasing, the newly created distribution arm of Astrakan Films AB, the production company run by director William Olsson and producer Lauren Mann.
+In August 2020, the film was delayed to September 18.
+In October 2020, the film was picked up for international rights in 2021 by Signature Entertainment.